 MP-RTIP is based on a next-generation X-band "active electronically scanned array (AESA)" system that can also track low-flying, stealthy, fast-moving missiles hundreds of kilometers away.
 An AESA can be thought of as a radio-frequency (RF) "array processor", composed of a grid of interconnected "transmit-receive" modules, each with its own RF, processing, and control electronics.
 The modules can work with each other to perform a wide variety of tasks -- active radar sensing, passive electronic sensing, communications, and jamming -- in an interleaved or parallel fashion.
 One of the advantages of an AESA is that it lends itself to a scalable design, since the array can be sized to different platforms by fitting fewer or more modules as required, with capability proportional to size.

-MP-RTIP continues to move forward on the Global Hawk, but ironically, as it ended up, nobody wanted to put it on Joint-STARS, getting bogged down in fumblings over a replacement platform.
+MP-RTIP ended up being fielded, as the "AN/ZPY-2", on the Block 40 Global Hawk -- but ironically, not on Joint-STARS, which got bogged down in fumblings over a replacement platform.
 The Air Force had considered a follow-on to Joint-STARS designated the "Wide Area Surveillance (WAS)" aircraft, but this scheme was gradually seen as too limited.
 What complicated the issue was the USAF's parallel effort to obtain a replacement for their current Boeing KC-135 aerial tanker fleet, with the Boeing 767 jetliner selected as the best option at the time, and in fact eventually selecting the 767 for the role.
 In any case, as long as the Air Force was planning on acquiring the 767 for the tanker role, it seemed sensible to acquire it for the surveillance role as well.

-Initially, there was some push to actually merge the two roles to an extent, with the tankers capable of carrying a pallet of SIGINT, surveillance gear or battlefield communications relay gear, with the pallets swapped out as required by the mission.
-The whole "smart tanker" concept gradually faded into the background.
-The idea of using the 767 as a surveillance platform, initially designated the "Multi-Sensor Command & Control Aircraft (MC2A)", remained in the foreground.
+Initially, there was some push to actually merge the two roles to an extent, with the tankers capable of carrying a pallet of SIGINT, surveillance gear, or battlefield communications relay gear, with the pallets swapped out as required by the mission; but the "smart tanker" concept gradually faded into the background, while the idea of using the 767 as a surveillance platform, initially designated the "Multi-Sensor Command & Control Aircraft (MC2A)", remained in the foreground.
 A Boeing 707 jetliner, configured as an experimental "MC2A-X" prototype of the production MC2A, performed its first flight on 18 April 2002.
 The machine was given the name "Paul Revere" to reflect its mission to provide warning of attack.

 In the summer of 2003, the Air Force awarded a contract to Boeing for a test-bed aircraft, based on the Boeing 767-400ER airliner.
 The production MC2A was to be designated the "E-10A".
 The original plan was to begin with the battlefield surveillance mission; then add an airborne early warning (AEW) capability to the E-10A, allowing it to replace the E-3 AWACS; and then add SIGINT capabilities, allowing it to replace the RC-135 Rivet Joint platform.
 Critics suggested that trying to have one aircraft do all three functions was flying in the face of the laws of physics, and the Air Force then considered separate "E-10B" AEW and "E-10C" SIGINT versions.